 Because the options can vary depending on your circumstances, it’s important to speak to a mortgage adviser before you put your property on the market.

 Can I pay off a secured loan early?

 You could pay off a secured loan early if it’s affordable to do so.
 To find out how much you owe in total, you’ll need to get in touch with your lender to request an early settlement figure.

 Bear in mind that you could incur early repayment charges if you clear the balance before your agreement ends.
 The lender or broker should go through any fees with you before you enter into an agreement, so you should be aware of any charges from the start.
 If you’re unsure, your lender will be able to tell you if these charges apply.

 1. Use savings

-The simplest way to pay off any debt, of course, is to use savings.
-This will help you to avoid the need to borrow money in the future and will reduce any interest you need to pay.
+You may be able to pay off your secured loan with personal savings.
+This will help you to avoid the need to borrow money in the future and will reduce any interest you pay.
 To build up a savings pot, you could set up a standing order to automatically transfer a set amount each month to your savings account.

 2. Use proceeds from your house sale

 Clearing the balance with the funds you get from your house sale could be one option to consider.
 Bear in mind that this may eat into your deposit for your next mortgage.
 So, you need to check if this will be affordable, before you go ahead.

 3. Transfer secured loan to your new property